Sample Controllers

 L2, R2 triggers

-The method for operating the double-arm construction robot (DoubleArmV7) using a gamepad is described below.
+The gamepad operation methods for the double-arm construction robot (DoubleArmV7) are as follows:

 Left stick horizontal axis